 Zimbabwe, formerly Rhodesia, is a landlocked country in southern Africa.
 It borders South Africa, Botswana, Zambia, and Mozambique.
 English, Shona, and Ndebele are among the country’s most spoken national languages.
+The 2019 population is estimated at 17.30 million, an increase from the 2013 estimate of 14.09 million, and the country ranks 68th in the world.

 A civilization occupied the area by the Middle Ages.
 Trade developed in the early 10th century with Muslim merchants.
 This helped develop the Mapungubwe kingdom in the 11th century.